 Typically, we have at least one foster event every Saturday.
 They are sometimes held on Sundays.
-If it is at a Petco, animals do not have to be altered, but they can only be pre-adopted.
+Animals do not have to be altered, but they can only be preadopted or foster-to-adopted.
 You can also choose to sit at our Petco adoption centers and market your cat or kittens there.
 All adoptions must be completed by an adoption counselor.